Putin orders weekend truce in Ukraine; Kyiv won't take part - NewsBreak

 U.N. spokesman Stephane Dujarric welcomed the move but said it "will not replace a just peace in line with the U.N.
 Charter and International law.”

-Putin acted after the head of the Russian Orthodox Church, Patriarch Kirill, proposed a truce from noon Friday through midnight Saturday Moscow time (0900 GMT Friday to 2100 GMT Saturday; 4 a.m.
+Putin acted after the Russian Orthodox Church head, Patriarch Kirill, proposed a truce from noon Friday through midnight Saturday Moscow time (0900 GMT Friday to 2100 GMT Saturday; 4 a.m.
 EST Friday to 3 p.m.
 EST Saturday).
 The Orthodox Church, which uses the Julian calendar, celebrates Christmas on Jan.
-7 — later than the Gregorian calendar — although some Ukrainian Christians also mark the holiday on that date.
+7.

 Kirill has previously called the war part of Russia’s “metaphysical struggle” to prevent a Western liberal ideological encroachment.

-President Volodymyr Zelenskyy had proposed a Russian troop withdrawal earlier, before Dec.
+Zelenskyy had proposed starting a path toward peace with a Russian troop withdrawal before Dec.
 25, but Moscow rejected it.

-Political analyst Tatyana Stanovaya said Putin’s cease-fire order is intended to make him look reasonable.
-It “fits well into Putin’s logic, in which Russia is acting on the right side of history and fighting for justice,” she said.
+Political analyst Tatyana Stanovaya said the cease-fire order “fits well into Putin’s logic, in which Russia is acting on the right side of history and fighting for justice."

 She also linked Putin's move to Ukrainian forces' recent strike on Makiivka that killed at least 89 Russian servicemen.
 “He really doesn’t want to get something like that for Christmas,” she said.